I built Alora

 So I tried everything to fix it.
 The apps.
 The spreadsheets.
 The paper planners.
 The notebooks.
 The project management tools.
 The complicated ones with two dozen setup steps I'd follow for a week, then forget.
 I'd spend hours, sometimes days, setting each one up to fit how my head works.
 For a day or two it almost did.
 Then the admin weight got heavy, the little tasks stopped going in, and the whole thing fell apart.
 Same ending every time.
 Not because I didn't want it.
 Because it was never built for the way I work.

-I finally couldn't take it anymore and built my own.
 No research.
 No company plan.
 I just needed something that worked.

 I started where my day started: the thing in front of me, the next task, the pile of stuff rattling around in my head.
 I built up from there.
 And somewhere in the middle of it I realized I wasn't building a daily planner.
 I was building a life planner, and it ran the opposite way from how I'd built it.
 It doesn't start with today.
 It starts with a vision of the life you want, comes down through the blueprint for how to build it, and only then gets to the one small thing to do today that moves you toward it.